XiaoLuLu06/HEEPstor/README.md

 Due to its modular design, HEEPstor respects the X-HEEP workflow.
 As such, you can follow [X-HEEP's getting started](https://x-heep.readthedocs.io/en/latest/GettingStarted/index.html) to set up the environment.

+> [!WARNING]
+> You must compile the RISC-V `gcc` with support for the `rv32imfc` architecture, with a hardware Floating Point Unit.
+At the moment of writing this documentation, X-HEEP's instructions for installing the RISC-V toolchain do not support it by default.
+Therefore, when configuring the `RISC-V` compiler you should instead use `./configure --prefix=/home/$USER/tools/riscv --with-abi=ilp32 --with-arch=rv32imfc --with-cmodel=medlow`.

 In the rest of this section, we will go over the basic set-up and how to build and run HEEPstor applications, assuming you have at least set up X-HEEP's `apt` packages, Conda environment, RISC-V compiler, Verilator and Verible.

 > [!WARNING]
 > All the `make` commands must be run inside X-HEEP's Conda environment.
+To install it, you can run `make conda` inside the `hw/vendor/esl_epfl_x_heep` directory.
 After installing the environment, you can activate it using `conda activate core-v-mini-mcu`.

 > [!NOTE]
 > Right now, the only supported FPGA is the Zynq UltraScale+ MPSoC ZCU104 Evaluation Kit (`zcu104`).